 However, the Greyhound is one of the best skinny dog breeds.
 Their color can range from black to red to white.

 They are also very good at hunting rabbits which live underground.
-However, experts say that this dog must have a lot of exercises or they will become restless.
+However, experts say that these dogs must have a lot of exercise, or they will become restless.